Jimeens/jimeens.github.io/projects/notes/index.md

 ## Fluid Mechanics

-Here I will post all of my exercise solutions for homeworks that I had in my course of [*Fluid Mechanics*](https://uspdigital.usp.br/jupiterweb/obterDisciplina?sgldis=4300324), taught by Ph.D.
-Frédérique Marie Brigitte Sylvie Grassi at the University of São Paulo's [*Institute of Physics*](https://portal.if.usp.br/) (IFUSP) during the first semester of 2023.
-I don't make lecture notes to this course because the professor Grassi have personal notes which I liked during the throughout the semester.
+Here, I will be sharing my exercise solutions for the homework assignments I had in my [*Fluid Mechanics*](https://uspdigital.usp.br/jupiterweb/obterDisciplina?sgldis=4300324) course, taught by Ph.D.
+Frédérique Marie Brigitte Sylvie Grassi at the University of São Paulo’s [*Institute of Physics*](https://portal.if.usp.br/) (IFUSP) during the first semester of 2023.
+Since Professor Grassi has personal notes that I found helpful throughout the semester, I did not take additional lecture notes for this course.

 [Homework I](https://jimeens.github.io/tree/mynotes/Fluid%20Mechanics/Homework%201.pdf)